LibreTranslate/LibreTranslate/README.md

 ## Install and Run

-You can run your own API server in just a few lines of setup!
+You can run your own API server with just a few lines of setup!

-Make sure you have installed Python (3.8 or higher is recommended), then simply issue:
+Make sure you have Python installed (3.8 or higher is recommended), then simply run:

 ```bash
 pip install libretranslate